The Hildermann Family

 Hildermann Brothers

-Alexander Hildermann first arrived in Portland May 8, 1919 and was soon joined by his brother, David.
-Alexander and David had previously operated stores under the Hildermann Brothers banner in Tangier, Oklahoma and Calgary, Canada.
-Alexander learned the trade in the town of Kamyshin, Russia, on the Volga, after leaving the family home in the colony of Holstein once he completed his schooling.
+Alexander Hildermann first arrived in Portland on May 8, 1919, and was soon joined by his brother, David.
+Alexander and David had previously operated stores under the Hildermann Brothers banner in Tangier, Oklahoma, and Calgary, Canada.
+Alexander learned the trade in the town of Kamyshin, Russia, on the Volga after leaving the family home in the colony of Holstein once he completed his schooling.
 He came to America in 1900 at twenty years of age.

-Alex and David bought the John H. Sinner store on Union Avenue near Fremont Street, December 1, 1919.
-They had a horse and wagon to deliver their own groceries and had a man go around from house to house to take orders.
+Alex and David bought the John H. Sinner store on Union Avenue near Fremont Street on December 1, 1919.
+They had a horse and wagon to deliver their groceries and had a man go from house to house to take orders.
 Many of Alexander and David’s children worked in the store once they were old enough.
-They worked hard and in a few years built up a good business.
+They worked hard and, in a few years, built up a good business.

-It was more than a store, more like a community-meeting place.
-Alex helped many of the Germans from Russia immigrants get settled in their new community and would often help write letters and translate documents for his customers.
+It was more than a store, more like a community meeting place.
+Alex helped many German immigrants from Russia get settled in their new community and would often help write letters and translate documents for his customers.
 He helped others get their American citizenship.
 Even though Alexander and David were brothers, they didn’t look alike.
-They were called “Hildermann, Weiss” and “Hildermann, Schwarz”, which means white and black in German, as Alexander had light hair, and David, dark.
+They were called “Hildermann, Weiss” and “Hildermann, Schwarz,” which means white and black in German, as Alexander had light hair and David dark.

 Alexander sold his interest to David in May of 1928 and retired for the first time.